google/xls/docs_src/dslx_reference.md

 This disables the warning that is usually produced for non-standard constant names -- typically DSLX warns if they are not `SCREAMING_SNAKE_CASE` as per the Rust style guide.
-(This is useful for things like automatically generated files where perhaps we'd prefer not to rewrite names vs leaving them in some other, nonstandard, identifier form.)
+(This is useful for things like automatically generated files where perhaps we'd prefer not to rewrite names vs. leaving them in some other, nonstandard, identifier form.)

 ### Const

 The `const` keyword is used to define module-level constant values.
-Named constants should be usable anywhere a literal value can be used:
+Named constants are usable anywhere a literal value can be used:

 ```dslx
 const FOO = u8:42;